 How to disarm.
 Write down what they told then write down your reality.

 How they will tell the story to others.

-Even good people have their limits and can react and react badly, this is reactive abuse this occurs when the victim finally snaps, they might scream or shout in anger, throws insults or lash out at the abuser, abusers are known to try and push others for this reaction.
-Once they have the reaction they will twist the story so the real victim is the abuser and the narcissist can play the victim.
+Even good people have their limits and can react and react badly, and this is reactive abuse this occurs when the victim finally snaps, they might scream or shout in anger, throws insults or lash out at the abuser, abusers are known to try and push others for this reaction.
+Once they have the reaction, they will twist the story so the real victim is the abuser and the narcissist can play the victim.

-If you reacted at any point during a domestic violent relationship, where they were controlling you, then twisting everything into you, then you feel as you’re to blame whilst they escape all accountability, this does not make you a narcissist, this is further manipulation from the narcissist, the keyword is REACT.
-You reacted to someone who knows all your weaknesses so they can turn everything onto you.
+If you reacted at any point during a domestic violent relationship, where they were controlling you, then twisting everything into you, then you feel as you’re to blame while they escape all accountability, this does not make you a narcissist, this is further manipulation from the narcissist, the keyword is REACT.
+You reacted to someone who knows all your weaknesses so that they can turn everything onto you.

 Smear campaigns and your character annihilation.

-You might remember the story’s they told you about the ex’s, they most likely will not have wanted you talking to any ex’s because of course, they’re all crazy, having empathy you sympathise with them about just how horrible it is another person could treat someone this way.
+You might remember the story’s they told you about the ex’s, and they most likely will not have wanted you talking to any ex’s because of course, they’re all crazy, having empathy you sympathise with them about just how horrible it is another person could treat someone this way.